 Current Account in Indonesia averaged -1043.56 USD Million from 1981 until 2022, reaching an all time high of 4950 USD Million in the third quarter of 2021 and a record low of -10125.60 USD Million in the second quarter of 2013.
 This page provides - Indonesia Current Account - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Indonesia Current Account - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Current Account in Indonesia is expected to be -5660.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Indonesia to stand at -2100.00 in 12 months time.
-In the long-term, the Indonesia Current Account is projected to trend around -3100.00 USD Million in 2020, according to our econometric models.
+Current Account in Indonesia is expected to be -5000.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Indonesia Current Account is projected to trend around -6000.00 USD Million in 2023, according to our econometric models.